-- Check exam timetables / statements of entry to ensure their personal details (including legal name and date of birth) and entries (including all components and tiers) are correct, and inform the Examinations Officer of any changes required. - Immediately refer any queries to teachers, tutors or the Examinations Officer. - Understand coursework/assessment regulations, complete work by deadlines given and sign a declaration that authenticates the coursework/assessment as their own. - Understand ICQ regulations and the expectations of them during the exam process.

-- On the day of the exam, arrive at stipulated time, before the scheduled start time of exam. - Inform school of any difficulties attending exams, such as unexpected late arrival on the exam day, absence or disadvantage on the exam day due to illness or personal misfortune. - Bring all the required equipment to the exam. - Ensure personal conduct in in accordance with stated exam conditions.
+- Check exam timetables / statements of entry to ensure their personal details (including legal name and date of birth) and entries (including all components and tiers) are correct, and inform the Examinations Officer of any changes required. - Immediately refer any queries to teachers, tutors or the Examinations Officer. - Understand coursework/assessment regulations, complete work by deadlines given and sign a declaration that authenticates the coursework/assessment as their own. - Understand JCQ regulations and the expectations of them during the exam process. - Understand how to avoid committing malpractice in examinations/assessments. - On the day of the exam, arrive at stipulated time, before the scheduled start time of exam. - Inform school of any difficulties attending exams, such as unexpected late arrival on the exam day, absence or disadvantage on the exam day due to illness or personal misfortune. - Bring all the required equipment to the exam. - Ensure personal conduct in in accordance with stated exam conditions.